We've Survived Before: An Intergenerational, LGBTQ+ Youth- Led Response to COVID-19

 • A research Zine was created and posted on social media.

-• Developed a mental health and belonging programs including a series of workshops and lesson plans (available on www.imaginingfutures.ca/weve-survived-before.html).
+• Developed mental health and belonging programs including a series of workshops and lesson plans (available on www.imaginingfutures.ca/weve-survived-before.html).

 • MHRC Spotlight on Research Webinar: